 I once worked for a woman involved in the occult.
 I got out as fast as I could.
 She had hired some witches for her business and I worked with them on separate shifts in Eldercare.
 One woman levitated the bed in the spare bedroom on one old man.

 Another witch prompted an old man she was serving, another Eldercare assignment, to contact his dead wife.
-That was too much for me as well as some Christian nurses who were disturbed over his reaction.
+That was too much for me.
+There were also some Christian nurses who were disturbed over his reaction.
 We all noticed he was agitated after she was on duty.
 I quit without comment.

 Two things we learn from this lesson.
 God does know your heart and two, be careful whom you hire to take care of an older adult.
 It was a shock to me to find witches actively trying to influence seniors in eldercare.